What we’ll cover:

 When we adults are sick it’s harder to sleep, right?
 Same goes with our little ones.
 So don’t feel any guilt about good sleep routines “moving backwards” if you have a sick baby.

 In my sleep training program, I recommend that parents pause sleep training if they have a sick baby.
-Our little ones need comfort (and sometimes more night feeds) when they’re not well.
+Our babies need comfort (and sometimes more night feeds) when they’re not well.

-So if your baby is waking at night, and obviously sick with symptoms like fever, vomiting, diarrhea, coughing, congestion or loss of appetite- give them comfort as needed.
+So if your baby is waking up in the middle of the night, and obviously sick with symptoms like fever, vomiting, diarrhea, coughing, congestion or loss of appetite- give them comfort as needed.
 Giving extra night feeds is also ok, especially if your baby is not eating well during the day.

 You can always get your baby’s sleep back on track once they’ve recovered.

 Also, let your baby sleep as much as they need.
-There’s no need to limit naps or wake your little one up at a certain time in the morning.
+There’s no need to limit naps or wake your baby up at a certain time in the morning.

 If you can manage to keep your baby sleeping in the crib, that’s great.
 It’ll help your baby bounce back to independent sleeping once they’re well.